Cam-4587/Mildew-Detection-in-Cherry-Leaves/README.md

 - Data augmentation using ImageDataGenerator.
 - Creating and training a machine learning model.
 - Saving the trained model.

-### Modelling
-- Evaluating model performance on the test set.
-- Plotting the learning curve for model performance.
-- Making predictions on new data and interpreting the results.

 ### Evaluation
 - Evaluating model performance on the test set.